Isolation/Quarantine Protocols for On-Campus Residents

 - Complete meal request information.
 You will get dinner and breakfast/lunch for the next day regardless of when you arrive for isolation.

 Parking and Shuttle Transportation

 Transportation is available to isolation housing.
-Transportation services will be scheduled for you by HRC if you need transportation.
+Transportation services will be scheduled for you by the COVID Concierge team if you need transportation.
 You will also be asked if you have a car on campus, this allows us to notify Parking that you may be parking in a different zone during your time in isolation.